extrospective/mmm-toy-data/adstock.md

-# Adstock Test
+# Geometric Adstock Test

-**Purpose**: Evaluate Effectiveness of Robyn in Detecting Carryover in Adstock
+**Purpose**: Evaluate Effectiveness of Robyn in Detecting Carryover in Geometric Adstock

 **How**: Using Two-Variable Toy Data Set with Diminishing Returns for One Variable (FB) and Carryover for Second (TV)